dekoza/mtgpl/RTR.rst

     When Security Blockade enters the battlefield, put a 2/2 white Knight creature token with vigilance onto the battlefield.

-    Enchanted land has \"{T}: Prevent the next 1 damage that would be dealt to you this turn.\"
+    Enchanted land has \"|tap|: Prevent the next 1 damage that would be dealt to you this turn.\"

 Seek the Horizon